 - provide care or support to a member of their household or immediate family who requires care and support because of family or domestic violence.
 (Fair Work website)

 The employee’s request must be in writing, must explain the desired flexible work arrangement and the reason/s why the arrangement is required.

 Employers requirements in deciding the outcome of a request

 Employers are required to discuss the request with the employee and attempt to reach a mutual agreement.
-The employer may offer the employee alternative working arrangements which are flexible but would better suit the organization.
+The employer may offer the employee alternative working arrangements which are flexible but would better suit the organisation.

 The employer must make a decision and supply the decision to the employee in writing within 21 days of the employee’s request.

-Awards contain detailed instruction for employer’s for how to respond to the request, both in the case of approval or refusal.
+Awards contain detailed instruction for employer’s on how to respond to the request, both in the case of approval or refusal.
 Award clauses include a condition that the employer should have regard to the circumstances of the employee, as well as the consequences for the employee should the flexible working arrangement be refused.

 Requests can only be refused on “reasonable business grounds.”